neetli/xapiaudit/README.md

 ```bash
 git clone https://github.com/thethomaslee/empty-microservice-app.git
 ```
-However, is you wish to start a new project based on this sample service (most likely case), then do the following.
+However, if you wish to start a new project based on this sample service (most likely case), then do the following.
 This will mirror the sample repository into another Git repo.

 ```bash